-- 1. Add to the amount on Line 30, Column B, any net loss during the residency portion of your taxable year derived from or connected with sources in a qualifying jurisdiction(s) where you were subject to income taxation (whether or not income tax was actually paid to the jurisdiction(s)). - 2.
-For the residency portion of your taxable year, add back any item of loss or deduction and subtract any item of income or gain included in Schedule CT-1040AW, Column B, as an item of special accrual.
+Add to Connecticut adjusted gross income from Line 5 any net loss derived from or connected with sources in a qualifying jurisdiction(s) where you were subject to income taxation whether or not income tax was actually paid to the jurisdiction(s).
+The modified amount is entered on Line 51.

-Example: Sam's Connecticut adjusted gross income for the residency portion of his taxable year is \$60,000 which includes income of \$15,000 from business activities conducted in Massachusetts and a net loss of \$20,000 from a business conducted in Rhode Island.
-He must add the \$20,000 net loss to the \$60,000 and enter \$80,000 on Line 53.
+Example: Fred's Connecticut adjusted gross income of \$60,000 includes income of \$15,000 from business activities conducted in Massachusetts and a net loss of \$20,000 from a business conducted in Rhode Island.
+He must add the \$20,000 net loss to the \$60,000 and enter the \$80,000 on Line 51.

-Line 54: Taxing Jurisdiction(s)
+Line 52: Taxing Jurisdiction(s)

 If you claim credit for income taxes paid to a qualifying jurisdiction, enter the name and the two-letter code of each qualifying jurisdiction for which you are claiming credit.
-If you are claiming credit for income taxes paid to a political subdivision of another state, enter the name and the two-letter code of the state.
+If you are claiming credit for income taxes paid to a political subdivision of another state, enter the name and two-letter code of the state.